2023 Consumer Confidence Report

 · MCL: Maximum Contaminant Level, or the highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.

-* Most of the data presented in this table is from testing done between Jan 1-Dec 31, 2018.
-We monitor for some contaminants less than once per year, and for those contaminants, the date of the last sample is shown in the table.
+* Most of the data presented in this table is from testing done between Jan 1-Dec 31, 2022.
+We monitor for some contaminants less than once per year, and for those contaminants, the date of the last sample is shown in the table

 Abbreviations For Chart Above

-Abbreviations · ppb or micrograms/L: parts per billion or micrograms per liter explained in terms of money as one penny in $10,000,000 · ppm or mg/l: parts per million or milligrams per liter explained in terms of money as one penny in $10,000 · N/A: not applicable · NTU: Nephelometric Turbidity Units-Turbidity is a measure of the clarity of the water.
+Abbreviations · ppb or micrograms/L: parts per billion or micrograms per liter explained in terms of money as one penny in $10,000,000 · ppm or mg/l: parts per million or milligrams per liter explained in terms of money as one penny in $10,000 · N/A: not applicable· BDL: Below Detection Limits· NTU: Nephelometric Turbidity Units-Turbidity is a measure of the clarity of the water.
 Turbidity in excess of 5 NTUs is just noticeable to the average person · pCi/l picocuries per liter (a measure of radioactivity) · AL: Action Level, or the concentration of a contaminant which, when exceeded, triggers treatment or other requirements which a water system must follow. · TT: Treatment Technique or a required process intended to reduce the level of a contaminant in drinking water. · MRDL or Maximum Residual Disinfectant Goal: The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for the control of microbial contaminants · MRDLG or Maximum Residual Disinfectant Level Goal: The level of a drinking water disinfectant below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants. · RTCR Revised Total Coliform Rule.
-This rule went into effect on April 1, 2016 and replaces the MCL for total coliform with a Treatment Technique Trigger for a system assessment.
+This rule went into effect on April 1, 2016 and replaces the MCL for total coliform with a Treatment Technique Trigger for a system assessment. · Level 1 Assessment is a study of the water system to identify potential problems and determine (if possible) why total coliform bacteria have been found in our water system · CCR: Consumer Confidence Report

 Synthetic Organic Contaminants Including Pesticides & Herbicides

-The City of Cookeville is wavered on these except Atrazine and it was below the Detection Limit.
+The City of Cookeville is wavered on these except Atrazine, 2, 4d, Picloram and it was below the Detection Limit.

 Footnotes for Table Above